 Nominating Committee.
 The Nominating Committee operates under a charter adopted by the Board of Directors in August 2004, and amended in August 2007 and September 2009.
 While the Nominating Committee charter is not currently available on our website, a copy of the charter, as amended, was included as Attachment C to the Company's proxy statement for fiscal year 2011-2012.
-The purpose of the Nominating Committee is to assist the Board of Directors in identifying qualified individuals to become members of the Board of Directors and in determining the composition of the Board of Directors and its various committees.
-The Nominating Committee periodically reviews the qualifications and independence of directors, selects candidates as nominees for election as directors, recommends directors to serve on the various committees of the Board of Directors, reviews director compensation and benefits, and oversees the self-assessment process of each of the committees of the Board of Directors.
+The purpose of the Nominating Committee is to assist the Board of Directors in identifying qualified individuals to become members of the Board of Directors and in determining the composition of the Board of Directors, selects candidates as nominees for election as directors, recommends directors to serve on the various committees of the Board of Directors.